tleemann/solace-concepts/README.md

 # SOLaCE: Semantic, Object and Language-Assisted Coherence Evaluation
-This repositor contains code and the dataset of the SOLaCE framework for evaluating visual concepts (ICLR 2022 OSC Workshop).
+This repository contains code and the dataset of the SOLaCE framework for evaluating visual concepts (ICLR 2022 OSC Workshop).